amahfouz1/datacenter-energy-optimiziation/README.md

 accounting for the heterogeneous thermal correlation among servers and using `python`+`cvxpy`

 This is implementation is based on research paper [Thermal-aware energy-efficient task scheduling for DVFS-enabled data centers
-Dong Han;Tao Shu 2015](https://ieeexplore-ieee-org.mutex.gmu.edu/document/7069401/) and the Python trsanlation for [Data-center-energy-optimization] (https://github.com/minicpp/Data-center-energy-optimization)
+Dong Han;Tao Shu 2015](https://ieeexplore-ieee-org.mutex.gmu.edu/document/7069401/) and the Python translation for [Data-center-energy-optimization] (https://github.com/minicpp/Data-center-energy-optimization)

 ## Dependencies